Database Design Best Practices

 PRIMARY KEY(unless you have other strong reasons for a different primary key).
 Exception: link tables don't require to have an

-- "system" fields - status, added/updated.
-These fields help to track who/when changed the record.
+- "System" fields - status, added/updated.
+These fields help to track who changed the record and when.
 Also, a status field can be used to set a record as "inactive" (record can be hidden in some lists) or "deleted" (to prevent accidental deletion and ability to restore)

 icode- optional field, allows having record code which is not

 id.
 For example, can be used for special backend processing.
 Or just a key in target domain entity (like "product number").